1. Governing policy

 1.4 Applications submitted without supporting evidence are not assessed until all requested documents have been submitted to the Institution.

-1.5 The Admissions or Student Services team assesses applications for advanced standing where there is a Block Credit Arrangement or an existing Articulation Agreement.
-Where there are no arrangements/agreements in place, the CEO is notified to work with an approved qualified academic to assess and approve these applications.
-In this instance, the Admissions or Student Services team reviews and checks the application for completeness and send it to the CEO to assign the complete application to the relevant approved qualified academic for assessment.
+1.5 The Admissions team assesses applications for advanced standing where there is a Block Credit Arrangement or an existing Articulation Agreement.
+Where there are no arrangements/agreements in place, an approved qualified academic assesses and approves these applications.

 |During application for admission* OR after course commencement